pimoroni/explorer-hat/documentation/Function-reference.md

 ### Analog ( Pro Only )

 * `read()` - Returns the value of the analog input in millivolts.
-* `change( handler_function, sensitivity )` - Calls "handler_function" when a change greater than the threshold millivolts occurs
+* `changed( handler_function, sensitivity )` - Calls "handler_function" when a change greater than the threshold millivolts occurs

 ### Motor ( Pro Only )